ArthurFDLR/Commonsense-Reasoning-Bot/README.md

 ### 2. Keypoints normalization

-To prepare the data for the input of the neural network, coordinates are normalized relatively to finger length and the center of gravity of the hand.
+OpenPose outputs have to be formated and normalized prior to the artificial neural network (ANN) training.
+Coordinates are normalized relatively to finger length and the center of gravity of the hand.

 * **Scaling:** First, the length of each fingers - defined as a set of lines of the same color, see above - is calculated.
 The euclidian distances of all segments of a finger are sumed *- e.g.* <img src="https://render.githubusercontent.com/render/math?math=Thumb\_length = \sum_{i=0}^{3} d(\boldsymbol{k_i}, \boldsymbol{k_{i%2B1}})">.
 Then, every coordinates composing the hand are divided by the greater finger length.